ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 ## Motivation

+The use of unmanned aerial vehicles (UAVs) is becoming increasingly ubiquitous across various application domains, including real-time monitoring, wireless coverage, remote sensing, search and rescue, and delivery of goods.
+[@shakhatreh2019]

+There are numerous obstacles that pose a barrier to ready, widespread adoption of UAVs in the industry.
+UAV cameras are still very prone to over and under exposure when navigating outdoors.
+This can interfere with the photogrammetric[^photogrammetric] processes used by many implementations.

+[^photogrammetric]: *Photogrammetry* refers to the conversion of a set of 2D
+    images to a 3D model.
+It can be used in place of LiDAR, or in conjunction with LiDAR.

 Robotic navigation is necessary for a robot to interact with its surroundings in a real world environment, and it is necessary to realize technologies such as fully autonomous vehicles.
 Modern robotic systems employ a variety of techniques